Cajun Country

 On our way down to visit "Cajun Country" in April, our very first stop just had to be the

-Steel Magnolia House, where the movie "Steel Magnolias" was filmed in Natchitoches.
-LA.
+Steel Magnolia House, where the movie "Steel Magnolias" was filmed in Natchitoches, LA.

-the Civil War era South.
+for the Civil War era South.
 Located approximately 2 hours north of Lafayette, which was our base in

 SW Louisiana during our trip, I would not have missed the opportunity to visit the Steel Magnolia House